se-bash/aws-cloud-practitioner-clf-c02-resources/README.md

 > 🇪🇸 **¿Hablas español?** Consulta la versión en español en [README.es.md](README.es.md).

 A curated collection of study notes, resources, practice tests, and cheatsheets to prepare for the **AWS Certified Cloud Practitioner (CLF-C02)** exam.
+Inside the "English resources" directory, there is two .md files that I created with the basic concepts.

+## Recomendations
+- Use a note-taking app.
+In my case, I used **Obsidian**.
+- Study the concepts in the .md files, but not for too long.
+Just read them once.
+- After reading the .md files, go directly to the practice tests.
+You will memorize the services faster by answering the questions.
+- GOOD LUCK!!

 ---